isomerpages/nrf-psta/index.md

       button: Read Here
       url: /president-s-foreword-2025/
   - infopic:
-      title: '"This journey reflects what we have built together as a un..'
+      title: '"This journey reflects what we have built together as a university and as a country."'
       subtitle: 2025 PSTM WINNER
       image: /images/Infopic/2025/pstm25_infopic_tec.png
       button: Read more